History of a Southern Plantation

 There is also a court case in which a property called “Smith Mount” in Westmoreland County was said to have been given to George Turner Jett by Carolinus Turner.
 In this case dated 1895 between William N. Jett, Guardian verse George Turner Jett it states that Susan Turner give to William Jett in 1878 a lot in Port Conway that had a house on it.
 It was for the use and benefit of Caroline M. Jett, his wife during her life and then for the benefit of Dr. Jett.
 It was to be given to whoever Caroline designated by deed or will of Caroline.
 However Caroline died without a will in 1883, leaving one child, George Turner Jett who was now 20 years old.
 His only property was “Smith Mount” given to him by his grandfather Carolinus Turner.
 It states that the Port Conway lot is small and more suitable for a businessman.
 Dr. Jett at that time lived 18 miles from “Smith Mount” and wants to sell it.
 (I am not sure if that means Dr. Jett wants to sell “Smith Mount” or the lot at Port Conway) But George Jett is a minor.
 It then lists George Jett as a defendant.
 My guess would be that Dr. Jett wants to sell “Smith Mount” and wants George to move to Port Conway.
 But it looks like George doesn’t want to do so.
 I don’t know the outcome of this case yet.

 One more note on George Turner Jett.
-I have found his name listed on a college catalog for William and Mary College for the session between 1991 and 1992.
+I have found his name listed on a college catalog for William and Mary College for the session between 1891 and 1892.
 At the time, George would have been 15 or 16 years old.
 It doesn’t say if he graduated or not.
 I did find him at his death on December 9, 1949 at the age of 63 in San Francisco.
 His step sister, Ethel V. Brown came to collect his cremated ashes which cost $263.80 and returned them to Emmanuel Episcopal Church to be buried.
-However, I have not been able to find a grave stone for George Jett.
+His resting place was marked on his father’s tombstone.
 He died a single man.

 At the end of the Civil War, Belle Grove once again was involved in another important piece of American history.
 General Robert E. Lee surrendered the Army of Northern Virginia at Appomattox Courthouse on April 9, 1865.
 Most consider this the end of the Civil War even though there were still Confederate forces still in the field until June 23, 1865 when the last major fighting occurred.
 On April 14, 1865, John Wilkes Booth shot President Abraham Lincoln.
 This event set off one of the most famous chase in history.